Thank you all of you who've got in touch with useful resources to share with each other.

 Information, advice and an Emergency Care Plan Booklet for family carers at https://familycarers.ie

 Age Action https://www.ageaction.ie/

 ALONE have an information booklet to support work with older people concerned about Covid-19.
-You can download it at https://www.iasw.ie/covid-19
+You can found it on the downloads section on this page: https://www.iasw.ie/IASW_COVID19_Resources

 Alzheimer National Helpline has a free Dementia Nurse and Dementia Adviser call-back service to deal with increased need during COVID-19 crisis.
 Open Monday to Friday 10am–5pm and Saturday 10am–4pm on 1800 341 341.